katleyq/katleyq/README.md

 ### Getting in touch
-🤝 If you'd like to connect, please feel free to email me at kat@bren.ucsb.edu.
+🤝 If you'd like to connect, please feel free to email me at katherinele@bren.ucsb.edu.